henchan/generator-drywall/README.md

 This Yeoman generator installs and configures a Drywall app.
 It supports [version 0.9.26] (https://github.com/jedireza/drywall/tree/5a6c76a05b8d55b9193efa403ca3fc7d1488d65d).
 Optionally, it also installs a simple user specified CRUD app on top of Drywall.
+This generator has been tested on Drywall v0.9.26

 ### Prerequisites
 First, install the Drywall prerequsities.
 See [Drywall Requirements] (https://github.com/jedireza/drywall#requirements).
 Return here after you've fulfilled the Requirements section